-The premium is the price you pay for your insurance policy.
-And, as is the case for most traditional continuous policies, you have to keep on regularly paying the premium, whether on a monthly, quarterly, or annual basis.
-That said, some insurance providers will decrease the total premium if you pay the year’s entire amount in one lump sum.
+Your insurance premium is the price you pay for your insurance policy.
+As is the case for most continuous policies (those without a lapse in coverage), you will need to pay the premium on a monthly, quarterly, or annual basis.
+It’s important to pay your insurance premium according to your contract or you could risk a lapse in coverage.

 - Business location

 - Insurance and claims history

 - Desired level of coverage